Finite Semisimple Module 2-Categories: Introduction

 In a somewhat different direction, fusion 2-categories have also found applications in condensed matter physics.
 More precisely, \cite{JF} has given a definition of separable multifusion $n$-category, which is used to propose a definition of topological orders.
 These objects have also been a recent subject of interest (see \cite{JFY}, \cite{KZ1}, and \cite{KZ2}).
-What makes separable multifusion $n$-categories useful in the context of high energy physics is that they are (essentially by definition) fully dualizable objects of appropriate higher categories, and so define topological field theories via the coborodism hypothesis.
-In the case $n=1$, it has been shown in \cite{DSPS13} that every multifusion 1-category (over an algebraically closed field of characteristic zero) is separable.
-When $n=2$, it has been proven in \cite{BJS} that every connected fusion 2-category is separable.
+What makes separable multifusion $n$-categories useful in the context of high energy physics is that they are (essentially by definition) fully dualizable objects of appropriate higher categories, and so define topological field theories via the coborodism hypothesis of \cite{BD} and \cite{L}.
+In the case $n=1$, it has been shown in \cite{DSPS13} that every multifusion category (over an algebraically closed field of characteristic zero) is separable.
+When $n=2$, it has been proven in \cite{BJS} that every braided fusion category is fully dualizable, which can be used to show that connected fusion 2-categories are separable.
 It remains an open problem to prove that every multifusion 2-category is separable.